OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowDynamicTable.md

 ---

 ## Overview
-This `module` is used when it is necesary to introduce a table with `filters`, `search`, and `pagination`.
+This `module` is used when it is necessary to introduce a table with `filters`, `search`, and `pagination`.
 The columns headers are defined inside of the property `columns` by a set of properties: `key`, `label` and `sortable`.
 The content of the rows are also defined inside of the property `items` by another set of sub-properties: `title`, `icon`, `url`, `target`.
-These set of sub-properties are used to characterized the specific names given to the column readers in the `key` values.
+These set of sub-properties are used to characterize the specific names given to the column readers in the `key` values.

 ## Display
 This is how `RowDynamicTable` is rendered in a webpage: